 Go Roller Skating

-Don’t forget that if you have a POGO pass you can score FREE admission to Skateland, too!
+Don’t forget that if you are in Arizona & have a POGO pass you can score FREE admission to Skateland, too!

 Go to the Movies

-There are plenty of great movies that don’t have anything to do with Halloween and the movies are not cheap so this can be a really special treat for the kids.
+There are plenty of great movies that don’t have anything to do with Halloween – not to mention kids love popcorn.
 Let them pick the movie and top it off with actually letting them get some candy from the concession stand.
 Visit the dollar theater on $1 movie days to save yourself some cash.